centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 #### Bugfixes

-- [Desktop] The filter of resources panel is too slow
+- [Desktop] The search filter of resources panel is too slow
 - [Server] Add customized properties hint to log configuration
 - [Server] RestTemplate as http client should validate with truststore or ignore CA validation of auto-signed certificat
 - [Server] Server rpm should require mysql client